United States Senate Youth Program

 Each year, the William Randolph Hearst Foundation sponsors two high school juniors or seniors from each of the 50 states and the District of Columbia to attend the United States Senate Youth Program - an all-expense paid, weeklong tour of Washington, DC and to receive a $10,000 scholarship.
 In Washington state, the Association of Washington School Principals (AWSP) administers the program.
 Through the AWSL, AWSP sponsors the seven week-long High School Summer Leadership Camps for student body officers, class officers and other student leaders.
 A selection process is identified and implemented at each camp session, with two students being selected as finalists for the Senate Youth Program scholarships from each camp.

-In the fall, AWSP appoints a committee to review the 18 nominees from all of the camps, who then interview each finalist and select two to receive the Hearst Scholarship.
-It is important to note that the only way to become eligible for the Senate Youth Program and the Hearst Scholarship is to attend one of the leadership camps held either at the Cispus or Chewelah Peak Learning Centers.
+In the fall, AWSP appoints a committee to review the 18 nominees from all of the camps, who then interview each finalist and select two as the delegates for the state of Washington.
+It is important to note that the only way to become eligible for the Senate Youth Program and scholarship is to attend one of the leadership camps held either at the Cispus or Chewelah Peak Learning Centers.
 Attendance is not a guarantee - a student must be selected as a finalist at the camp session they attend and chosen by the principals' committee to represent the state.
 Only students entering their Junior or Senior years are eligible for nomination.
 The state winners will travel to Washington, DC on dates set by the Senate Youth Program, which was March 4-11, 2017 for this year's program.

 How to apply

-Each camp has its own process for applying for the Hearst Scholarship.
-Please see the individual camp pages (menu at left) for more information on applying for the Hearst Foundation Senate Youth Program and scholarship.
+Each camp has its own process for applying for the Senate Youth Program and Scholarship.
+Please see the individual camp pages (menu at left) for more information.